FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 - FusionAuth's session for that user
 - our Express server's session (and the `token` we store there)
-- a browser cookie that remember the user
+- a browser cookie that remembers the user

 The first of these is done by making a request to FusionAuth's `/logout` endpoint.
 The others are done locally with `res.clearCookie` and `req.session.destroy`.